VVSOGI/custom-picture-in-picture-chrome-extension/README.md

 ## New in this custom release

-The existing picture-in-picture-chrome-extension can only be switched on the tab where the initial video was played in PIP mode, but the custom-picture-in-picture-chrome-extension can switch PIP videos on other tabs using shortcuts.
+The existing picture-in-picture-chrome-extension can only be switched on the tab where the initial video was played in PIP mode, but the Picture-in-Picture-From-Korea can switch PIP videos on other tabs using shortcuts.

 ## Configuration